Terms and Conditions

 If your rabbit is taken ill whilst in my care, I will ensure it is taken care of by either our vet or your own vet (if your vet is local to us) as soon as possible.
 Obviously whatever I am doing has to be put on hold if I have to make an emergency vet visit.
 There will be times when this may be extremely difficult to do.
 Therefore, in those very rare occasions (and it hasn't happened yet) I may have to contact your emergency contact to help out.
 This is something you do need to be aware of and prepare for.
 So please always make sure your emergency contact is someone who can and is willing to help out in an emergency.
 If for some reason there is no emergency contact, or they can’t help and I am left with cancelling something very important you will be charged for the inconvenience factor – depending on how long the care takes etc. the charge could be between £25 - £50 depending on how long I am required to spend dealing with the problem.
 However, this would only happen in very extreme circumstances, for example a wedding, special birthday celebrations or illness etc.

-Whilst great care is taken by Cottontail Lodge with the welfare of all its guests, infection from common conditions such as snuffles, diarrhoea, fly strike, mites, or other common illnesses cannot be guaranteed against.
-We will take every precaution necessary to safeguard your pet(s) at all time.
-However, rabbits are left at Cottontail Lodge entirely at their owner’s risk.
+Whilst the greatest care is taken by Cottontail Lodge with the welfare of all its guests, and we will take every precaution necessary to safeguard your pet(s) at all time, your rabbits are left at Cottontail Lodge entirely at their owner’s risk.

 We are not open for Christmas and New Year every year.
 Please check with us in advance to see if we are opening that particular year.
 Our charges are higher for this period of time so please take a look at the Christmas /New Year prices before booking.

 Please provide as much notice as you can should you require any changes to your booking.
 We will, wherever possible try to accommodate those changes.
 However, if you need to cancel your booking please try to give us as much notice as possible so that we can try to re- book the space.
 If you have booked only 1 accommodation and the cancellation is 14 days or more before arrival date then there will be no further charge.
-Cancellations 13– 7 days before the due arrival date will result in 50% of the balance due to us.
-6 days or less will result in full payment due to us.
+Cancellations of 13 days or less before the due arrival date will result in 50% of the balance due to us.

-If you have booked 2 or more accommodations and the cancellation is 28 days or more before arrival date there will be no further charge.
-Cancellations 27 - 14 days 50% of the balance will be due to us.
-Less than 14 days and the total amount will be due.
+If you have booked 2 accommodations and the cancellation is 21 days or more before arrival date there will be no further charge.
+Cancellations of 20 days or less 50% of the balance will be due to us.

 Please remember the deposit is non refundable and If you have to cut short your holiday or we have to return your rabbit to you before the expected date of collection (due to it becoming ill, not settling and getting distressed or you requesting your rabbits return early) we cannot refund any of the boarding fees as it would be too short notice to rebook the accommodation.